 Second floor front, with free-standing bath in room.

-Named for C B Fry's great friend, the romantic Indian prince Sir K.S.
+Named for C B Fry's great friend, the Indian prince Sir K.S.
 Ranjitsinhji, known universally as "Ranji".
-An elegant batsman for both Sussex and England, Ranji more or less invented the leg glance and India's domestic one-day cricket tournament is named after him.
+An elegant batsman for both Sussex and England despite only taking the game up at Cambridge, Ranji more or less invented the leg glance and India's domestic one-day cricket tournament is named after him.

-A lovely, romantic, room at the front of the house, which looks north-west.
-Our most requested room so far, with flamingo-strewn wallpaper, panelling behind the bed, slightly rococo furniture and double-ended bath in the room.
-There is a separate shower room for traditionalists, complete with underfloor heating, walk-in shower and views toward Claife Heights.
+A lovely, romantic room at the front of the house, with flamingo-strewn wallpaper, panelling behind the bed and double-ended bath in the room.
+There is a separate shower room for traditionalists, complete with underfloor heating, walk-in shower and views toward Claife Heights to the west.

 First floor front